 Most worldwide Animon etiquette is based off readings of the Alura, although some cultures may differ slightly.

-When greeting someone politely Animon will use their own version of a handshake:
+When greeting someone politely, traditional Animon will use their own version of a handshake:

 They reach out their dominant hand and let it hang limply on the wrist; the person they are greeting does the same, and they press the back of their hands together gently.